-Diagnose children < 18 months using qualitative RNA assays (eg, transcription-mediated amplification of RNA) or DNA polymerase chain reaction (PCR) assays.
+Diagnose children < 18 months using qualitative HIV RNA or RNA/DNA assays (eg, transcription-mediated amplification of RNA).

 Diagnose children > 18 months using a 4th-generation HIV-1/2 antigen/antibody combination immunoassay followed by a 2nd-generation HIV-1/2 antibody differentiation assay and, if required, an HIV-1 qualitative RNA assay.

-Urgently treat (using rapid initiation) all HIV-infected infants < 12 months of age; those 1 to < 6 years of age who have stage 3–defining opportunistic infections or CD4 counts < 500 cells/mcL; and those ≥ 6 years of age who have stage 3–defining opportunistic infections or CD4 counts < 200 cells/mcL.
+Urgently treat (using rapid initiation) all infants with HIV infection < 12 months of age; those 1 to < 6 years of age who have stage 3–defining opportunistic infections or CD4 counts < 500 cells/mcL; and those ≥ 6 years of age who have stage 3–defining opportunistic infections or CD4 counts < 200 cells/mcL.

-Treat all other HIV-infected children and adolescents as soon as issues of adherence are more fully assessed and addressed with the children and their caretakers.
+Treat all other children and adolescents with HIV infection as soon as issues of adherence are more fully assessed and addressed with the children and their caretakers.